the-ahuja-lab/AgeXtend/README.md

 <br>

 **AgeXtend** is a multimodal, bioactivity-based, and mechanism-backed Explainable AI Predictor for geroprotectors.
 AgeXtend supports 2 distinct work packages: Predictor and Browser.
-The first work package, **Predictor**, involves a bioactivity-based classifier for predicting geroprotective compounds, coupled with an **explainability** module providing mechanistic insights into biological processes behind the predictions, a **toxicity** module to evaluate their toxicity in the biological context, and finally, a **target** module that suggests protein targets of the putative geroprotective compounds.
+The first work package, **Predictor**, involves a bioactivity-based classifier (**Geroprediction** module) for predicting geroprotective compounds, coupled with an **Explainability** module providing mechanistic insights into biological processes behind the predictions, a **Toxicity** module to evaluate their toxicity in the biological context, and finally, a **Target** module that suggests protein targets of the putative geroprotective compounds.
-The second work package, **Browser**, allows the user to explore through the 20 pre-screened databases specifically curated for these functionalities.
+The second work package, **Browser**, allows users to explore through the 20 pre-screened databases specifically curated for these functionalities.

 ## License Key